KTH-SML/svea/docs/development/outdoor_localization.md

     -   **`corners`**: This parameter contains all the GPS coordinates (List of list that contains the lat, long of each point) that are the target points for the SVEA.
 To collect the GPS location for the target points, simply start the rtk.launch file, and drive the SVEA to the target positin in the physical environment.
 Make sure when you collect the GPS location, the rtk has a low covariance (magnitude of 1e-4 or smaller).
     -   **`use_wheel_encoders`**: true if the script is running on SVEA7.
     -   **`initial_pose_x`**, **`initial_pose_y`**, **`initial_pose_a`**: initial pose of SVEA (x,y,theta)
-    -   *Below are for your reference, in most cases, you do not need to change these paramters*
+    -   *Below are for your reference, in most cases, you do not need to change these parameters*
         -   **`waypoints_topic`**: The topic which the target points to form the path are published to.
 Default: `/outdoor_localization_waypoint`.
         -   **`location_topic`**: The topic that publishes the GPS location of the SVEA.
 Default: `/gps/filtered`.
         -   **`marker_topic`**: The topic that publishes the visualization markers (The position of the target points and the initial pose of SVEA) in rViz.
 Default: `/waypoints`.